Meet Seth Magaziner

 Seth is running for Governor because he believes we can restore that American Dream for all families in our state by improving public schools, making higher education more affordable, embracing the transition to a clean energy economy, expanding housing and controlling the cost of living, and ensuring that there are good jobs in the state for everyone who is willing to work.

-Seth grew up in Bristol, Rhode Island, and lives in Providence with his wife, Julia.
-They are expecting their first child in November.
+Seth grew up in Bristol, Rhode Island, and lives in Providence with his wife, Julia, and his son, Max.